MRAlirad/js-unit-testing/Note.md

 ## Boundary Testing

 A testing technique where we focus on the edges or boundaries of input values to ensure our software behaves correctly under extreme conditions

+## Parameterized Tests (Data Driven Test)

+a way to run the same test multiple times with different sets of inpu data.